When a Stranger Showed Up in Our Home

 So this is one I’ve told many, many times.

 It was 1993.
 I was eight.
 My older sister Jenny—she’s seven years my senior—was tasked with picking me up from primary school while my Mum worked.
-At the end of every day, teachers waved me off into Jenny’s care, gifting her all manner of glittering compliments about her competence and kindness—praise that would have left me beaming and boastful but that did nothing for her.“When the extraordinary occurs we can only begin to wrest some meaning from it—however slippery or partial that meaning might be—through the act of sharing the tale with others.”
+At the end of every day, teachers waved me off into Jenny’s care, gifting her all manner of glittering compliments about her competence and kindness—praise that would have left me beaming and boastful but that did nothing for her.

 On one particular afternoon, Jenny and I made our way home down Lille Road as normal.
 Jenny trotted beside me, reappointing her uniform to give it fashionable dishevelment.
 I was an annoying, precocious little fellow and spent the journey bouncing my yellow rucksack and providing Pollyanna-ish commentary about our surroundings: the toyshop’s tantalizing offerings, the tempting swings in the park.
 I described the day’s playground dramas in precise detail, like when Michael Cooney had run after boys during kiss chase rather than girls.
 Sometimes I would whistle shrilly, setting Jenny’s teeth on edge, to provoke a response.
 Jenny was in no mood for idle chit chat.
 She focused on getting the job done; briskly taking us over zebra crossings, dancing us around slow, crumpled women with tartan shopping trolleys.